-The size of heaters depend on the size of the aquarium mostly.
+The size of aquarium heaters depend on the tank sizes mostly.
 If you want to calculate the ideal size, you need to subtract the existing room temperature from the required one.
 With this, you can determine the ideal size.
 As for instance, a 25 watt heater is ideal for 5 gallon tank whereas a 50 watt is for 10 gallon tank.

 Different heaters serve different purpose.
 So ensure that the type you take goes along with your fish, aquarium type and budget.

 You should definitely choose the one that comes in your budget.
 Since there are a variety of heaters available in different price, you should take the one that is giving the best service.